Cluster-Based Control of Transition-Independent MDPs: Solving for a Clustered Control Policy

 \subsection{Hybrid Approach}

-The structures of \eqref{UB} \eqref{LB} imply that a hybrid approach of combining CVI and VI style updates may be used to find optimal $V^*$.
-The error introduced by the computationally cheap CVI updates may be rectified with an occasional expensive VI update.
-From any value guess $V_k$, CVI updates are used to compute $\Vhat_{k+1}$, where the stopping criterion may be convergence to a fixed point, an approximate fixed point, or a set number of updates.
-As the policy found by CVI may be a local optimum, the subsequent VI update corrects the policy guess, thus enabling the next iteration to begin with a fresh policy initialization.
+The structures of \eqref{UB} and \eqref{LB} imply that a hybrid approach may be used to find $V^*$ but with the computational savings of CVI; the error introduced by cheap CVI updates may be rectified with an occasional expensive VI update.
+This proposed method is outlined in Algorithm \ref{hybrid}.
+From any value guess $V_k$, CVI updates are used to compute $\Vhat_{k+1}$.
+The subsequent VI update corrects the policy guess, enabling the next iteration to use policy that escapes any local optimum found by CVI.

+Parameters $\delta$ and $\epsilon$ must be selected to run the fewest number of full Bellman updates as possible.
+There is a risk that the true Bellman operator will repeatedly output the \emph{same} policy; i.e. CVI had found the correct policy, but $\epsilon$ was not chosen small enough to satisfy the convergence condition for $\delta$.
+To avoid this scenario, we suggest choosing $\epsilon$ an order of magnitude less than $\delta$, and monitoring $\Pi_k$ versus $\Pi_{k+1}$ to check for improvement.
+An alternate convergence criteria is to use \eqref{UB} to use $\Vhat_{k+1}$ and $V_{k+1}$ to bound $\|\Vhat_{k+1}-V^*\|$.
+If the distance of $\Vhat$ to the optimum is sufficiently small, then the user may choose to terminate the Algorithm and not run any more evaluations of the full Bellman operator.

-\begin{theorem} \textbf{Convergence and Optimality of Hybrid CVI/VI.} Consider the CVI Algorithm with periodic VI updates.
-Let the reward function be non-negative and bounded for all $s\in\Scal$.
-Then $V_k\to V^*$ as $k\to\infty$. \end{theorem} \begin{proof} Convergence may once again be shown through monotonicity and boundedness of updates. $V_k(s)\leq \Vhat_{k+1}(s)$ for all $s\in\Scal$ is already known for CVI updates.
-The next improvement $\Vhat_{k+1}(s) \leq V_{k+1}(s)$ for all $s\in\Scal$ may be determined as the $\Tb$ operator searches over the entire action space and will perform at least as well as a CVI update.
+\begin{theorem} \textbf{Convergence and Optimality of Hybrid CVI/VI.} Consider the Hybrid CVI/VI Algorithm (Algorithm \ref{hybrid}) for a MDP such that Assumptions \ref{as: agent behavior}, \ref{as:reward}, and \ref{clusters} are fulfilled.
+Then $V_k\to V^*$ as $k\to\infty$. \end{theorem} \begin{proof} Convergence may once again be shown through monotonicity and boundedness of updates. $V_k(x)\leq \Vhat_{k+1}(x)$ for all $x\in\X$ is already known for CVI updates.
+The next improvement $\Vhat_{k+1}(x) \leq V_{k+1}(x)$ for all $x\in\X$ may be determined as the $\Tb$ operator searches over the entire action space and will perform at least as well as a CVI update.

-To see optimality, note that for any evaluation $\Tb \Vhat_k(s)=V_k(s)$, if $\Vhat_k(s)=V_k(s)$ then the fixed point $V_k(s)=V^*(s)$ of $\Tb$ has been achieved; else there will be monotonic improvement $V_k(s)\geq \Vhat_k(s)$.
-As $V^*(s)\geq \Vhat_k$ for all $k$ (due to $r(s,\abold)\geq 0$ and $V_0(s)=0$), $V_k(s)\to V^*(s)$ as $k\to\infty$. \end{proof}
+To see optimality, note that for any evaluation $\Tb \Vhat_k(x)=V_k(x)$, if $\Vhat_k(x)=V_k(x)$ then the fixed point $V_k(x)=V^*(x)$ of $\Tb$ has been achieved; else there will be monotonic improvement $V_k(x)\geq \Vhat_k(x)$.
+As $V^*(x)\geq \Vhat_k$ for all $k$ (due to $r(x,\abold)\geq 0$ and $V_0(x)=0$), $V_k(x)\to V^*(x)$ as $k\to\infty$. \end{proof}